 5. Insider Fraud: Insider fraud This type of fraud happens when employees, executives, or stakeholders exploit their access to sensitive company information for personal benefit.
 This can include financial fraud, data theft, or unauthorized transactions.
 Strengthen business fraud prevention efforts with stricter access controls and employee monitoring

-6 Strategies for Fraud Prevention in Your Business
+9 Strategies for Fraud Prevention in Your Business

-3. Implement AI and fraud detection tools
+3. Implement fraud risk scores.

 If you have business in the U.S. Ensure your business follows fraud prevention laws such as the Corporate Fraud Accountability Act of 2002.